Sweekar07/Sweekar07/README.md

 ## Hi there 👋

 Welcome to my GitHub profile!
 I'm a passionate software developer with experience in backend development and AI.
 I enjoy building scalable applications, working with databases, and exploring new technologies.
-Additionally, I am currently learning and excited about **data engineering** and **big data**, and I look forward to working in these fields as well.
+Additionally, I am currently learning and excited about **Full Stack** and **Dev Ops**, and I look forward to working in these fields as well.

 ## 🚀 About Me